Soham-droid-pixel/IKSWeb/README.md

 ```

-## 🚀 How to Run

-1. Clone the repository
-2. Open `index.html` in any browser
-3. Enjoy the immersive learning experience!

-## 👨‍💻 Built With

-- HTML5
-- CSS3 (Custom Variables, Media Queries)
-- JavaScript (DOM, Intersection Observer, Image Modals)
-- Google Fonts: Poppins, Playfair Display

-## 🧑‍🎓 Developed By

-👨‍🎓 Group 8 – IKS Project Team
-✒️ *Passionate about preserving and promoting India's glorious architectural heritage.*

 ---

+## 🚀 How to Run Locally

+1. Clone this repository 📥
+2. Open `index.html` in your browser 🌐
+3. Explore the beauty of India's sacred architecture 💫

+---

+## 👨‍🎓 Developed By

+**Group 8 – IKS Project Team**
+🛠 Passionate about India’s architectural, spiritual, and cultural heritage.

+---

+## 📌 Note

-📌 **Note:** This project is for educational purposes under the Indian Knowledge Systems (IKS) initiative and is still evolving.
-Feedback and contributions are welcome!
+> This is an educational project developed under the **Indian Knowledge Systems (IKS)** initiative and is currently under development.
+Feedback and suggestions are always welcome! 🙌